Cubs vs. Tigers Player Props Betting Odds

-Player prop betting options for Nico Hoerner, Spencer Torkelson and others are available in the Chicago Cubs-Detroit Tigers matchup at Comerica Park on Monday, starting at 6:40 PM ET.
+Player prop bet options for Nico Hoerner, Spencer Torkelson and others are available when the Chicago Cubs visit the Detroit Tigers at Comerica Park on Tuesday (at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!